LongBeachInnovationTeam/inspector-gadget/README.md

 Further setup instructions, if needed, are available at https://devcenter.heroku.com/articles/container-registry-and-runtime

-Log in to Heroku's Docker container registry: `heroku container:login` The application can then be deployed with `heroku container:push --app <YOUR HEROKU APP NAME>`
+Log in to Heroku's Docker container registry: `heroku container:login` The application can then be deployed with `heroku container:push --app <YOUR HEROKU APP NAME>`.

+After deployment, you will need to seed the application instance:

+1. `heroku run bundle exec rake db:seed:inspectors --app <YOUR APP NAME>`
+1. `heroku run bundle exec rake db:seed:inspection_types --app <YOUR APP NAME>`
+1. `heroku run bundle exec rake import:inspector_regions --app <YOUR APP NAME>`

 # Architecture Overview